yairm210/Unciv/docs/Developers/Building-Locally.md

         -   If you get a `../../docs/uniques.md (No such file or directory)` error that means you forgot to set the working directory!
 -   Select the Desktop configuration (or however you chose to name it) and click the green arrow button to run!
 Or you can use the next button -the green critter with six legs and two feelers - to start debugging.
 -   A few Android Studio settings that are recommended:
-    - Going to Settings > Version Control > Commit and turning off 'Before commit - perform code analysis'
+    - Going to Settings > Version Control > Commit and turning off 'Before Commit - Analyze code'
     - Settings > Editor > Code Style > Kotlin > Tabs and Indents > Continuation Indent: 4
     ![image](https://user-images.githubusercontent.com/44038014/169315352-9ba0c4cf-307c-44d1-b3bc-2a58752c6854.png)
     - Settings > Editor > General > On Save > Uncheck Remove trailing spaces on: [...] to prevent it from removing necessary trailing whitespace in template.properties for translation files